-We held our latest Benefit and Budgeting Calculator steering group in January and welcomed many of our local authority, housing association and independent organisations clients from across the country to our office in Westminster and via weblink.
+We held our latest Better Off Calculator steering group in January and welcomed many of our local authority, housing association and independent organisations clients from across the country to our office in Westminster and via weblink.
 In this blog post we summarise what was discussed and give an insight into the conversations held.
 Read what happened at the previous steering group here.

-Objectives of the Benefit and Budgeting Calculator steering group
+Objectives of the Better Off Calculator steering group

 - Share best practices of using a benefit calculator to give effective support to people